a-chacon/a-chacon.github.io/_projects/en/acogeres.markdown

   - Rails
   - Bootstrap
   - AWS
+category: Monolite
 ---
-An administration panel to manage data on foster families for Fundación AcogerEs.
-The project included data cleansing and uploading of more than two thousand families and a mailing campaign.
+A complete administration panel designed to manage information about foster families in Fundación AcogerEs.
+This project involved data cleansing and uploading of more than two thousand families, as well as a mailing campaign.

+## Stage 2

+Database restructuring to support multiple cycles per family.
+Migration from AWS to fly.io.
+Modification of exportables (xlsx).
+And some visual issues.